arnowelzel/thing/README.md

 This repository was created in February 2018 to preserve the existing sources formerly available on http://atariforge.org/gf/project/thing/scmsvn/.

 It also contains contributions from Dirk Klemmt and Gerhard Stoll (see their respective branches).

+Thanks to Miro Kropáček for his support in preserving the commit history from the old SVN repository.